NablaIP/pydbar/README.md

 A simple use case is provided in the tests folder together with Data.

 A theoretical explanation will follow on https://nablaip.squarespace.com/

+## To ADD:

+ 1. Support to simulate from pyEIT;
+ 2. Support of trignometric current patterns and pairwise current patterns;
+ 3. Support for GREIT and RL;
+ 4. Study U-Net to improve D-bar reconstruction.